WebMO Home Page

 This guide has been tested on CentOS 6 and 7, Debian 8, and Ubuntu 14.

-To use the 2014 release of gamess on gfortran compilers newer than version 4.9 (as is the case for Ubuntu 16) it is necessary to modify case statements in gamess/config and gamess/comp to include your gfortran version.
+To use the 2014 release of gamess on gfortran compilers newer than version 4.9 (as is the case for Ubuntu 16), it may be necessary to modify case statements in gamess/config and gamess/comp to include your gfortran version.